Step 1: Check if you may be eligible

-Check if you may be eligible by completing the Workplace Advice Service — online request.
+Check if you're eligible by using the Workplace Advice Service request form.

-If you are eligible, you will be prompted to complete a request form.
+If you're eligible, you'll be asked to complete a request form.

-If you are eligible and have submitted a request form, the Commission will either organise an appointment for you or put you in touch with a lawyer so that you can schedule an appointment.
+The Commission will then either organise an appointment for you or put you in touch with a lawyer so that you can schedule an appointment.

 Appointments generally go for 1 hour.
 Make sure you're prepared for your appointment by gathering any relevant documents and information.
 Think clearly about what you'd like to ask the lawyer so you can get the most out of your appointment.
 Bring a pen and paper so that you can write notes.